shaunabanana/candle-js/README.md

 # Candle.js
+While there's no Torch in the browser, there's still Candle.
-A GPU-accelerated library to make running PyTorch models in the browser a bit easier.
-Also serves as a tensor computation library.
+Candle.js is a GPU-accelerated library to make running PyTorch models in the browser a bit easier.
+It also serves as a tensor computation library.

 ## Usage example